 - Related traffic light system posts

 The traffic light system is a set of rules and requirements for travelers ENTERING the UK from abroad.
 At the time of writing, the rules and requirements apply to all incoming travelers to the UK regardless if the traveler is unvaccinated, single-jabbed, or double-jabbed and regardless if the traveler has legal rights to live in the UK (exception: travelers entering from red-list countries must have legal rights to live in the UK).

 Northern Ireland, Scotland, Wales, and England each have their own set of rules.
 Since we live in England and traveled to Greece, this post will focus on the rules and requirements for entering England and Greece.

 The rules and requirements for ENTERING England from abroad are defined by England’s traffic light system, which categorizes countries into three colors: green, amber, and red.
 England reviews the green and red lists (these lists are short) every three weeks.
 Greece is currently designated as an amber-list country.

 When entering England from abroad, green-list countries have the least strict requirements, red-list countries have the most strict, and amber-list countries fall in the middle, more closely aligned to red-list countries than green-list countries.

-Here’s a infographic outlining the rules/requirements to ENTER the UK by country color.
+Here’s an infographic outlining the rules/requirements to ENTER the UK by country color.

 In addition to England’s traffic light system, travelers must research and comply with the entry requirements for their destination country.
-Just because the UK government allows travel to a country does not mean that the destination country is accepting UK travelers and it’s shocking how many people do not understand this and consequently get themselves into a bind.
+Just because the UK government allows travel to a country does not mean that the destination country accepts UK travelers, and it’s shocking how many people do not understand this and consequently get into a bind.